jbuyu/Task-manager/README.md

 5. Install the provided `gunicorn.service` and `nginx.conf`, then run Certbot to enable HTTPS.
 6. Restart Nginx/Gunicorn; the SPA will be served via Nginx with `/api` proxied to Gunicorn.

+### Railway (Backend) + Vercel (Frontend) Deployment

+**Recommended approach:** Deploy the Django backend to Railway and the React frontend to Vercel.

+- **Backend on Railway:** Perfect for Django with PostgreSQL, automatic deployments, and great developer experience
+- **Frontend on Vercel:** Excellent for React/Vite apps with automatic deployments, CDN, and great performance

+See [`RAILWAY_VERCEL_DEPLOYMENT.md`](./RAILWAY_VERCEL_DEPLOYMENT.md) for a complete step-by-step deployment guide.

 ### Railway Deployment

-[Railway](https://railway.com/) can host multi-service apps (web + db) directly from your GitHub repo with containerized builds, instant Postgres provisioning, and built-in logs/metrics, so it’s a good fit for staging or production.
+[Railway](https://railway.com/) can host multi-service apps (web + db) directly from your GitHub repo with containerized builds, instant Postgres provisioning, and built-in logs/metrics, so it's a good fit for staging or production.

 #### 1. Prep the repo